OSSEC Guide¶

 and the system CAs will be ignored

 when validating the SMTP relay TLS certificate.
+Be sure to save

-Using Gmail for OSSEC Alerts¶
+Using Gmail for OSSEC alerts

 It’s easy to get SecureDrop to use Google’s servers to deliver the alerts, but it’s not ideal from a security perspective.
 This option should be regarded as a backup plan.
 Keep in mind that you’re leaking metadata about the timing of alerts to a third party — the alerts are encrypted and only readable to you, however that timing may prove useful to an attacker.